 (See Enlightened Despotism, Britannica.)

-However, they felt, as did Empress Catherine the Great of Russia, that aristocracy is their “profession.”
+They felt, as did Empress Catherine the Great of Russia, that aristocracy was their “profession.”
 Elizabeth of Russia used the Treaty of Åbo as a coup.
 She became an Empress of Russia and named her successor: Peter III of the House of Holstein-Gottorp.
 In Sweden, kings and queens were elected!
 When Gustav IV lost Finland, he was deposed by officers of his army and various notables.
 He had to abdicate and go into exile, never to return.
 A democracy is a “government of the people, by the people, for the people.”
 (See Abraham Lincoln’s Gettysburgh Address, Wiki2.org.)

 The Age of Liberty‘s early Riksdag of the Estates took all powers away from monarchs.
 This would change as Swedish democracy developed, a process usually marked by trials and errors.
 The Age of Liberty can be viewed as an experiment in democracy.
 Matters change.
 Arvid Horn’s grew increasingly neutral, and his neutrality was opposed.
 Ulrika Eleonora, Charles XII’s sister, abdicated because she refused to be a figurehead.
 But, although King Charles XIII was prematurely senile, he was involved in the drafting of the Instrument of Government of 1809, Sweden’s constitution.
 It was not developed unilaterally and it remained unchanged until 1974.